kulshekhar/ts-jest/README.md

 To generate coverage results, set the `mapCoverage` property in the `jest` configuration section to `true`.

+> Please note that the `outDir` property in the `jest` configuration section is removed in coverage mode, due to [#201](https://github.com/kulshekhar/ts-jest/issues/201).

 ### React Native

 There is a few additional steps if you want to use it with React Native.